The rise and fall of Little Red Dots could be driven by the environment: Discussion

-Figure~\ref{fig:mass_history} also depicts the SFHs of the sources, alongside the SFHs of the model reference MS galaxies.
-Shown with dotted curves, we also include hypothetical SFHs of three objects that follow the same mass assembly histories as our galaxies; in other words, the seed mass is reset to the $M_\star$ achieved in each time bin, rather than being set once at 500~Myr.
-BBG displays several upturns in its SFH, but they are all consistent with evolution on the MS (especially if we take into account the typical MS scatter of $\sim0.2$~dex at this $z$). tLRD's SFH is consistent with the MS tracking up to $\sim100$~Myr ago, when it experienced a star formation upturn that displaced it $\sim1$~dex above the MS. 10~Myr ago, tLRD experienced a new upturn that elevated it 1.5~dex above the MS, or 1~dex if we restart the MS at $t = 100$~Myr.
-The combination of these two bursts allowed tLRD to equalize BBG in $M_\star$.
-SAT1's SFH falls slightly below the MS at early times, although it is consistent with it within the SFH uncertainties.
-Its subsequent evolution is also consistent with the MS within uncertainties up to 10 Myr ago, when the galaxy experienced an upturn that moved it $\sim1.5$ dex above the MS.
+Figure~\ref{fig:mass_history} also shows the SFHs of the sources, alongside the SFHs of the reference MS model galaxies.
+In this figure, dotted curves show hypothetical SFHs for three objects that follow the same mass assembly histories as our galaxies.
+In these models, the seed mass is reset to the $M_\star$ achieved in each time bin rather than being set once at 500~Myr.
+The BBG displays several upturns in its SFH, but all are consistent with MS evolution, particularly when accounting for the typical MS scatter of $\sim0.2$~dex at this redshift.
+The tLRD SFH is consistent with MS tracking up to $\sim100$~Myr ago, when it experienced a star formation upturn that displaced it by $\sim1$~dex above the MS. About 10~Myr ago, the tLRD experienced a new upturn that elevated it by 1.5~dex above the MS, or by 1~dex if the MS is reset at $t = 100$~Myr.
+The combination of these two bursts allowed the tLRD to equalize the BBG in $M_\star$.
+The SFH of SAT1 falls slightly below the MS at early times, although it remains consistent with it within the SFH uncertainties.
+Its subsequent evolution is also consistent with the MS within uncertainties until 10 Myr ago, when the galaxy experienced an upturn that moved it $\sim1.5$ dex above the MS.

-In summary, BBG's evolution can be explained by secular evolution on the MS. During this time, it developed a Balmer break, while stars continued forming within this galaxy, but at a rate that's consistent with that expected of an MS galaxy.
-BBG is not bursting, as also reflected by the strength of its emission lines versus that of the UV continuum.
-In contrast to BBG, tLRD experienced two bursts of star formation that cannot be explained by evolution on the MS. These happened 10 Myr and 100 Myr ago.
-Lastly, SAT1's evolution is also consistent with the MS except for a recent burst of star formation that started 10~Myr ago.
+In summary, the evolution of BBG can be explained by secular evolution along the MS. During this period, the galaxy developed a Balmer break, while stars continued to form at a rate consistent with that expected for an MS galaxy.
+The BBG is not bursting, as also reflected by the strength of its emission lines relative to the UV continuum.
+In contrast to the BBG, the tLRD experienced two bursts of star formation that cannot be explained by evolution along the MS. These events occurred 10 Myr and 100 Myr ago.
+Lastly, the evolution of SAT1 is also consistent with the MS, except for a recent burst of star formation that began 10~Myr ago.
 Although starbursts can have origins other than interactions, the proximity of these sources makes the environment a likely precursor of these events.